XpertRule/multiKBlauncher/README.md

-# multiKBlauncher
+# XpertRule Decision Factory Multi-KB Launcher
-Sample template for provisioning multiple Knowledge Bases via PhoneGap
+Sample template for provisioning multiple Knowledge Bases (from either Decision Author or Decision Factory) via PhoneGap

+# Customization
+See launcher/index.html for more details on the KB manifest and back-end integration

+---
+Copyright XpertRule Software Ltd 2018